Parwiz-Haqbien/note-taker/README.md

 ## Usage
 - Application will allow user to be able to add note's title and description
-- Application will allow user to be able to save the notes and won't lose them even they refresh the page
+- Application will allow user to be able to save the notes
 - Application will allow user to be delete notes

 ## Contribution